faros-ai/airbyte-connectors/README.md

 # Publish Connector Docker images

-Connector Docker images are automatically published to Docker Hub upon each commit to the main branch.
-They are tagged by the commit SHA.
+Connector Docker images are automatically published to Docker Hub after updates to the main branch.
+They are tagged by the version listed in the connector's package.json.
+If the connector is updated without incrementing the version, GitHub will NOT overwrite the existing image in Docker Hub.